I'm a member

 External bone conduction hearing aids function by transmitting sound waves through the bone to the ossicles of the middle ear.
 The external devices must be closely applied to the temporal bone, with either a steel spring over the top of the head or with the use of a spring-loaded arm on a pair of spectacles.
 These devices may be associated with either pressure headaches or soreness.
 Semi-implantable bone conduction hearing aids have been investigated as an alternative.
 The bone-anchored hearing aid (BAHA) implant system works by combining a vibrational transducer coupled directly to the skull via a small titanium implant anchored in the temporal bone.
 The system is based on the process of “osseointegration” though which living tissue integrates with titanium in the implant, allowing amplified and processed sound to be conducted via the skull bone directly to the cochlear.

-There are three BAHA ®sound processors for use with the BAHA auditory osseointegrated implant system manufactured by Cochlear Americas (Englewood, CO), that have received 510(k) clearance from the FDA:
+There are five BAHA ®sound processors for use with the BAHA auditory osseointegrated implant system manufactured by Cochlear Americas (Englewood, CO), that have received 510(k) clearance from the FDA:

 The U.S. Food and Drug Administration (FDA) approved the BAHA system for the following indications: